ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/itm.md

 ##### Defined behavior

-When initialized, writing data to the ITM stimulus registers results in the data being transmitted over the SWO line.
+When the ITM has been initialized (by the SerialWireOutput class or other application), writing data to the ITM stimulus registers will result in the ITM transmitting the data over the SWO line.

 ##### Undefined behavior